Daniel Mays: Career

 For much of the latter half of 2013, Mays performed on stage.
 Performing in Nick Payne's Same Deep Water As Me at the Donmar Warehouse alongside Nigel Lindsay and in the first major revival of Jez Butterworth's debut play Mojo at the Harold Pinter Theatre.
 He starred alongside Ben Whishaw, Brendan Coyle, Rupert Grint and Colin Morgan.

-In 2016, Mays starred in Series 3 of BBC drama Line of Duty as Sergeant Danny Waldron, an armed response officer whose troubled and abusive childhood comes under investigation as part of wider investigation of police corruption throughout the serial.
+In 2016, Mays starred in series 3 of BBC drama Line of Duty as Sergeant Danny Waldron, an armed response officer whose troubled and abusive childhood comes under investigation as part of wider investigation of police corruption throughout the serial.
 He was nominated for a BAFTA Television Award for Supporting Actor for his role.
-In 2016 Mays played the part of Aston in Harold Pinter's play The Caretaker directed by Matthew Warchus at The Old Vic Theatre in London opposite Timothy Spall and George MacKay.
+In 2016, Mays played the part of Aston in Harold Pinter's play The Caretaker directed by Matthew Warchus at The Old Vic Theatre in London opposite Timothy Spall and George MacKay.
 The same year, Mays portrayed Tivik in the film Rogue One: A Star Wars Story.

-In 2020, Mays starred as lead investigator Detective Chief Inspector Peter Jay in the ITV three-part television drama miniseries Des, about the 1983 arrest of Scottish serial killer Dennis Nilsen, and as Marcus in the Ibiza based whodunnit series White Lines.
+In 2020, Mays starred as lead investigator Detective Chief Inspector Peter Jay in the ITV three-part television drama miniseries Des, about the 1983 arrest of the serial killer Dennis Nilsen, and as Marcus in the Ibiza based whodunnit series White Lines.

+In March 2023, Mays made his musical debut as Nathan Detroit in Guys and Dolls directed by Nicholas Hytner at the Bridge Theatre.
+He left the production temporarily in July (where the role was taken over by Owain Arthur) due to filming commitments before returning to it in October.
+For his performance, Mays was nominated for the Laurence Olivier Award for Best Actor in a Musical in 2024.